Revolve Finance Accountholder Agreement

-The USA PATRIOT Act is a federal law that requires all financial institutions to obtain, verify, and record information that identifies each person who opens an account.
-In order to open an eDDA, you will be asked to provide your name, a valid physical U.S. street address, a telephone number, a date of birth, and other information that identifies each person who opens an eDDA.
-You may also be asked to provide other personal and financial information that will allow us to identify you, including a driver's license or other identifying documents.
-Additionally, you agree that Republic Bank of Chicago may pull a report from a consumer reporting agency on you as a new customer and may do so from time to time after the accountholder relationship has been established.
+The USA PATRIOT Act is a federal law that requires all financial institutions to obtain, verify, and record information that identifies each person who opens an Account.
+In order to open an Account, you will be asked to provide your name, a valid physical U.S. street address, a telephone number, a date of birth, and other information that identifies each person who opens an Account.
+You may also be asked to provide other personal and financial information that will allow us to identify you, including a driver’s license or other identifying documents.
+Additionally, you agree that Republic Bank of Chicago may pull a report from a consumer reporting agency on you as a new customer and may do so from time to time after the Accountholder relationship has been established.

 Consent to Electronic Delivery

 If you wish to withdraw your consent, you may do so by sending your request in writing to Revolve Finance, PO Box 319, Maize, KS 67101 or to CustomerSupport@RevolveFinance.com or calling us at 1 (855) 587-7858.
 We will cancel the Account and your Debit Card(s) should you withdraw your consent.
 If you decide to withdraw your consent, the legal effectiveness, validity and/or enforceability of prior consent to electronic delivery will not be affected.
 Any withdrawal of your consent to electronic delivery will be effective only after we have a reasonable period of time to process your withdrawal.